liuheng0213/BigCommerce-Task-Heng-Liu/README.md

 4 TEST APIS

-  open chrome or other explorer
+  open chrome or other explorers

+  test1:
-  test1:  A list of Customers, including the total number of orders they have placed http://localhost:8000/bigcommerce/customer/totalOrderNumber
+  A list of Customers, including the total number of orders they have placed run this address: http://localhost:8000/bigcommerce/customer/totalOrderNumber

+  test2:
-  test2:  A Customer Details screen that displays the Order History for that Customer
-         and their Lifetime Value (defined as the total value of all of their orders) http://localhost:8000/bigcommerce/customer/orderLifeValue/1
+  A Customer Details screen that displays the Order History for that Customer and their Lifetime Value (defined as the total value of all of their orders) run this address: http://localhost:8000/bigcommerce/customer/orderLifeValue/1

-  test3: if a wrong customer_id is sent , see the exception result http://localhost:8000/bigcommerce/customer/orderLifeValue/1XX
+  test3: if a wrong customer_id is sent , see the exception result run this address: http://localhost:8000/bigcommerce/customer/orderLifeValue/1XX